 § 420-7.3.
 Enforcement.

-These rules and regulations and the conditions and stipulations of permits and waivers issued thereunder, shall be enforced by the Board's compliance official, the Building Commissioner acting as the Zoning Enforcement Officer, or other official so authorized.
+These rules and regulations and the conditions and stipulations of permits and waivers issued thereunder shall be enforced by the Board's compliance official, the Building Commissioner acting as the Zoning Enforcement Officer, or other official so authorized.
 Any such officer may take any or all action necessary to enforce full compliance, as prescribed by the rules and regulations of the Planning Board, the bylaws of the Town, the Massachusetts General Laws, and applicable state regulations.
-This shall include notifications of non-compliance together with requests for legal action through the Town Manager to the Town Counsel.
+This shall include notifications of noncompliance, together with requests for legal action through the Town Manager to the Town Counsel.

 § 420-7.4.
 Agents of Board.

-The Board may assign as its agents appropriate Town agencies or officials and may from time to time engage professional assistance to review plans and inspect improvements all at the cost of the applicant.
+The Board may assign as its agents appropriate Town agencies or officials and may from time to time engage professional assistance to review plans and inspect improvements, all at the cost of the applicant.

 § 420-7.5.
 Consultant fees.

 A fee under the provisions of MGL c.
 44, § 53G will be required to cover the cost of consultants performing review of preliminary plans, review of definitive plans, review of plan modifications, and compliance monitoring of approved sites.
 The initial fee deposit will be as specified in the fee schedule adopted by the Board.
 Payment of the initial fee will be required with the application.
-An additional amount as determined by the Board will be required before any onsite work is started.
-In the case of a phased project, the deposit fee may be phased as well with payment due prior to the start of each phase.
+An additional amount as determined by the Board will be required before any on-site work is started.
+In the case of a phased project, the deposit fee may be phased as well, with payment due prior to the start of each phase.
 Should the actual cost of consultants exceed the amount on deposit with the Town, the applicant shall pay an additional amount as the Board or the Planning Agent may determine.
 Any excess, including accrued interest, held by the Town at the end of the project will be returned.